 - What vessels are at risk due to a proximal break of the femur (5)

-- blood supply to head of femur (4)
+- blood supply neck of femur (2)

-- neck of femur fracture and the blood supply (1)
+- neck of femur blood supply (1)

 - retinacular vessels (1)